 The vitamins I mentioned earlier would make an impact for your health and don’t take time, but we all forget to take them.
 Find a creative way to remind yourself to take them every day.
 Put them next to your coffee filter, or next to the mug you will use in the morning to make your tea.
 Make note on the inside of your kitchen cabinet’s door.
 Put an alarm on your phone.
 Anything that would help you remember will work for this.

 In the mornings for example, when everybody else is asleep, you can find some extra time for you .
-You can have half an hour to do a bit of yoga, meditate, read, before the day starts.
+You can have half an hour to do a quick yoga session, meditate or read before the day starts.
 You just need to be a bit more organized and to actually want to achieve the things on your list.
 Just make sure you get enough sleep.

 Making more time for yourself